doppa1835/Common-Service/README.md

-# Common-Service
+# ERP-System
-This is a common service for ERP system
+This is a ERP system for educational domain.